MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector.md)|Selector with date range applied.

 ## <a name="get"></a>get
-Returns an ad group [iterator](../concepts/iterators.md) based on the selector's selection criteria.
+Returns an [iterator](../concepts/iterators.md) based on the selector's selection criteria.

 ### Returns
 |Type|Description|
 |-|-
-[AdGroupIterator](./AdGroupIterator.md)|Iterator that you use to iterate through the ad groups that were selected based on the selector's selection criteria.
+[AdGroupIterator](./AdGroupIterator.md)|An iterator that you use to iterate through the selected ad groups.

 ## <a name="orderby~string-orderby~"></a>orderBy(String orderBy)
 Returns a selector with the specified ordering applied.